tagn/knowledge-vault/copilot/memory/Recent Conversations.md

 ## Summary of TTRPG Session Events
 **Time:** 2026-06-19 22:47
 **Summary:** This summary details the events of Session 008 for the TTRPG/Waking Realms campaign.
 The key events involved the group picking up following a previous fight and attempting to return to the tavern.
 Throughout this process, the group was actively being chased by a group of thugs.

+## Ship Investigation and Pirate Cargo Discovery
+**Time:** 2026-06-21 14:22
+**Summary:** The session details a dramatic series of events involving a ship investigation, where Serena immediately tosses the captain's crossbow overboard, and Drovak hangs the captain upside down.
+The party discovers illicit pirate cargo in the crates, including cloth, silver bowls, and ritual daggers.
+Following a confrontation, Serena executes the captain, and the party then begins loading the skulls for a funeral.
+The session concludes with the party leveling up to Level 4 while heading toward Rugosa.